-To blend on SS feed, new grade control protocols will need to be developed and implemented on site.
-Site grade control is currently being done on Au and C grades.
-New 'grade bins' will need to be developed incorporating SS grade, to aid in achieving the ideal range for SS feed into the plant.
-The new grade bins will need to be used to develop a new stockpile strategy.
+To blend on SS feed, new grade control protocols have been developed and implemented on-site.
+Site grade control is currently being done on Au and SS grades to aid in achieving the ideal range for SS feed into the plant and assist with the development of a new stockpile strategy.